wmjordan/Codist/README.md

      Field values and auto-property expressions are also displayed on this menu.
 So, you can read the initial value of fields immediately.

+     You can right click items to bring out a context menu for the symbol.

      ![Navigation Bar Fields](doc/navigation-bar-context-menu.png)

-   4. Clicking on a **Member node** will select the whole member.
+   5. Clicking on a **Member node** will select the whole member.
 If you have the _Smart Bar_ feature on and let it appear when selection is changed, _Smart Bar_ will be displayed and let you perform actions onto the member.

       ![Navigation Bar Select](doc/navigation-bar-select.png)